-Historian James Belich’s 1986 book and subsequent television programme on the New Zealand wars helped to revive interest.
-Belich presented Māori as creative military strategists who came very close to defeating the British.
+Historian James Belich’s 1986 book and subsequent television series on the New Zealand Wars helped to revive interest.
+Belich presented Māori as creative military strategists who came very close to defeating the British on several occasions.
 New books on the wars, both novels and historical works, were published.

 Many people visit the sites where events in the wars occurred, and guidebooks and educational tours of some sites are available.
 Vincent O’Malley’s 2016 book about the Waikato War was a major landmark in scholarship about the wars.
 He has written other books about the wars, as well as a study with Joanna Kidman (Ngāti Maniapoto, Ngāti Raukawa, Ngāti Toa Rangatira) and other historians of how the wars have helped shape New Zealand identity.
 Another study led by Charlotte Macdonald investigated the lives of soldiers who travelled from throughout the British Empire to New Zealand to fight in the wars; many of them remained in the country and became settlers.

 The 150th anniversaries of the events of the 1860s in Taranaki and Waikato raised awareness of the wars in the 2010s.
 In 2011, New Plymouth museum Puke Ariki held a powerful exhibition detailing the events of the Taranaki War.
 The 150th anniversary of the Waikato War was marked by a series of commemorative events in 2013–14.